 Once the trocar is in place, either cement (vertebroplasty) or an inflatable balloon-like device (kyphoplasty) are inserted into the vertebra through the trocar.
 During a kyphoplasty, as the balloon is inflated, it opens up a space to be filled with bone cement.

-Kyphoplasty/vertebroplasty are generally reserved for people with painful progressive back pain secondary to osteoporotic or pathologic vertebral compression fractures.
-Candidates for these procedures often experience significant decreases in mobility and function as a result of the fractures.
+Kyphoplasty/vertebroplasty are generally reserved for people with painful progressive (increasing) back pain caused by osteoporotic or pathologic vertebral compression fractures.
+Candidates for these procedures often have a reduced ability to move and function because of the fractures.

-To be a candidate for a kyphoplasty/vertebroplasty, a patient’s pain must correlate to the vertebral fracture, and must not be due to other problems, such as disc herniation, arthritis, or stenosis.
+To be a candidate for a kyphoplasty/vertebroplasty, a patient's pain must be related to the vertebral fracture, and must not be due to other problems, such as disk herniation, arthritis, or stenosis (narrowing).
 Imaging tests - such as spinal X-rays, bone scans, and computed tomography (CT) or magnetic resonance imaging (MRI) scans - might be ordered to confirm the presence of a vertebral fracture.

-What type of anesthesia is used during a kyphoplasty/vertebroplasty?
+What type of anesthesia is used during a kyphoplasty/vertebroplasty procedure?

 Kyphoplasty/vertebroplasty are considered minimally invasive procedures that are most often performed using general anesthesia, depending on the doctor and the needs of the patient.
-In most cases, this procedure is performed as an overnight stay, although many patients do go home the same afternoon.
+The procedure is typically performed as an outpatient procedure, and the patients are discharged home the same day.

 Is kyphoplasty painful?